CaviereFabien/documentation/Styling-the-web-app.md

 * Go to [`generic-hub`](https://github.com/AtlasOfLivingAustralia/generic-hub) page and click the "Fork" button in the top right corner of the page.
 Select your repository and click OK.
 * To rename the project, click the "Settings" icon on the right side and edit the project name (e.g. `yourOrg-hub`.
 * Clone/checkout the project to your local PC
+* Move the file that you want to change from the plugin to your grails-app folder

 ## Create custom layout file
     cd yourOrg-hub/grails-app/views/layout